AyenaCode/AyenaCode/README.md

 🌱 I’m currently exploring cloud couputing to expand my skills

-💼 I’m open to collaborating on exciting projects involving React and NodeJS
+💼 I’m open to collaborating on exciting projects involving React or Java

 💬 Feel free to reach out if you’d like to connect or collaborate!